tomas/chela/README.md

-Chela
+Chela!
 ======

-Recursive, asynchronous chmod and chown on Node.js.
+Recursive, asynchronous chmod and chown on Node.js, and maybe something else.

 Install
 -------